iyengaraditya/iyengaraditya.github.io/landing.md

 					<h3>Workout Classification</h3>
 				</header>
 				<p>
 				This project analyses a large amount of data collected from personal fitness trackers and tries to predict the activity that the user was performing.
-An ensemble of machine learning techniques have been used, such as <em>Decision Trees</em>, <em>SVMs</em>, <em>Random Forests</em> and <em>Gradient Boosting</em>.
+An ensemble of machine learning techniques has been used, such as <em>Decision Trees</em>, <em>SVMs</em>, <em>Random Forests</em> and <em>Gradient Boosting</em>.
 Testing accuracy was decent, about 80%.
 For more details about the data used and the algorithms employed, please do check out the project report at the link below.
 				</p>
 				<ul class="actions">
 					<li><a href="https://rpubs.com/adityaiyengar/599637" class="button">Learn more!</a></li>